+Note:

-Note: If you want, you can use the hasPermission and isAbleTo methods instead of the can method.
+- If you want, you can use the hasPermission and isAbleTo methods instead of the can method. - If you want, you can use the isA and isAn methods instead of the hasRole method.

-Note: If you want to use the Authorizable trait alongside Laratrust please check Troubleshooting.
+Note: If you want to use the Authorizable trait alongside Laratrust please check the troubleshooting page.